 "Hi and welcome to PSU!"
 An extremely cheery voice beside me interrupted my train of thought.
 The girl was wearing a 'welcome back' T-shirt .
 "I'm here to show you your room.
 Follow me."

-I quickly picked up a box, but as I leaned down I noticed something on the bench that caught my eye.
-When I turned to look at it, it was gone.
+I quickly pulled a box out of the back of the car, but as I leaned down to lift it I notice someone on the bench from the corner of my eye.
+As I turned to look at them, they were disappeared.

-"There is a library above us…" she pointed to the stairs to our left."
+"There is a library above us…" she points to the stairs to our left."
 And on the right is a breakfast bar.
-That's where you can get coffee.
-The laundry room is down this hall.
-And your room is on the second floor."
-The girl was talking so fast I could barely keep up.
+That's where you can get coffee in the morning before class.
+Also the laundry room is down this hall.
+Uh... what was your name agian?"
+She turned to me expectantly, looking down at the clipboard in her hand.

-"There are communal bathrooms on each side of the floor.
-Your room is right here!"
-She unlocked room 214.
+"Found it, your room is on the second floor!"
+The girl suddenly took off walking up the staircase on our right.
+She continued to rant about building but she was talking so fast I could barely keep up, "There are communal bathrooms on each side of the floor.
+And your room is right here!"
+She unlocks room 214.
 "My best friend had this dorm as a freshman."
-I ignored her random fact, and lugged my box into the room.
+I ignored her random fact, lugging my box into the room.

 I guess my roommate is already here.